Proposed commuter rail in the Phoenix metropolitan area

-The Arizona Department of Transportation is also currently studying a proposal to create inter-city rail between Tucson and Phoenix, with a corridor along the current I-10 highway.
-This project is known as the Arizona Passenger Rail Corridor Study (APRCS).
+proposes four lines running at 30-minute headways during peak hours and 2-hour headways during off-peak hours.

+The commuter rail system would be complementary to the Phoenix–Tucson passenger rail project planned by the Arizona Department of Transportation and Amtrak.

 History

 Daily rail service had existed until the 1960s between Phoenix, Glendale, and Wickenburg as well as Tempe and Mesa.

 Contemporary discussion of commuter rail in Phoenix began with the "Hattie B." flood relief train of 1980, and was first widely promoted in 1991 by the Arizona Rail Passenger Association with the release of its Arizona Rail report.

-2010 proposal
+2008 proposal

 The Maricopa Association of Governments (MAG) and the Arizona Department of Transportation are studying suburban commuter rail as a complement to light rail.
 The MAG Commuter Rail Strategic Plan was released in March 2008.

 In April 2008, a coalition of Arizona business and political leaders, including then-Governor Janet Napolitano, proposed a $42 billion state transit plan which would include commuter rail.
 Commuter rail would run along upgraded existing freight rail lines, with stations every 3 to 5 mi.
 In Phoenix, as in other areas that have implemented commuter rail, track speeds would be increased, signals updated, and additional sidings and double-track added.
+The plan did not make it to ballot as it failed to receive sufficient signatures due to a significant number of signatures being rejected.